littleadam/vehicle_service_ai/README.md

 vehicle_service_ai
-AI based automatic vehicle repair system
+AI based automatic vehicle repair and service system

 Get your vehicle serviced in minutes with ease with AI